uller91/goChirpy/README.md

 POLKA_KEY="f271c81ff7084ee5b99a5091b42d486e" - as it is.
 Used to verify "Subscription webhook"
 ```

-To install goGator do "go install" in the goGator folder.
-Now the goGator can be run!
+To install goChirpy do "go install" in the goChirpy folder.
+Now the goChirpy can be run!

 The website/app is available using **http://localhost:8080/app/** link.